Reykjanes peninsula

 Flexible cancellation

 A tour from Reykjavik to Reykjanes peninsula can be organized, depending on your available time, and preferences.
 This private half day tour may take from 4-5 hours.
-If you prefer a full day tour with an option to include and experience the Blue lagoon in the agenda, then click here.
-If you only prefer to include the Blue Lagoon then please see other options and click here
+If you prefer a full day tour (8-9 hours) with an option to include other activates such as experience the Blue lagoon in the itinerary, then click here.
+If you on the other hand only like to visit the Blue Lagoon then please see other options and click here

 The Peninsula is perhaps one of the most underrated places in Iceland.
 Recognized as UNESCO Global Geopark since 2015, this 829 km2 area is a testament to the earth's raw power.

 When choosing Reykjanes peninsula tour, then you experience the beautiful magic scenery of the youngest part of Iceland.
-An interesting area seen from a geological point.
-The landscape is rough and a bit alien looking.
-Not much grass, but mostly lava field covered with moss.
-In fact, everywhere you look, no matter in what direction, lava fields stretch to the horizon.
+The peninsula is a fascinating geological site with rugged, alien-like landscape.
+Moss-covered lava fields stretch endlessly in every direction.
 Reykjanes showcases high-temperature wonders like fissures, lava cracks, tectonic faults, volcanic craters, bubbling geysers, mud pools, lava fields and caves.

 By the sea, there are many places with amazing rock formation astonishing cliffs, most of them dark grey.
 Additionally, you may see some colonies of sea birds, black sand, and beaches.

-A visit to the “High temperature” Geothermal areas, the famous hot spring “Gunnuhver”, Lighthouse if very popular.
+A visit to the “High temperature” Geothermal areas, the famous hot spring “Gunnuhver”, Lighthouse is very popular.
 High geothermal areas have several characters.
 The main features are diversity on colors.
-The clay gives a brown and white color, the fool’s gold seems dark grey, the Sulphur has a beautiful yellow texture, and the copper amalgamation are blue green.
+Clay creates brown and white color.
+Fools gold seems dark grey.
+Sulphur forms a bright yellow texture, and the copper amalgamation are blue green.
 Fumaroles are common on the peninsula, and they sometimes erupt with blue grey clay splatters.

 In this area, we harness the high-temperature geothermal resources for electricity production (around 184 MW) and district heating for all the houses on the Reykjanes Peninsula.
 Interesting development which started in the eighties utilizing the renewable and environment friendly energy.